 In rare instances (<1 in 200,000), permanent nerve damage may result from a regional anaesthetic.
 I have personally managed many thousands of who over many years how have had regional anaesthetics and I have never had a patient who has had this problem.
 This is usually raised as the reason a woman is scared to have an epidural in labour.
 As the incidence is so low this reason not to have an epidural should not impact a decision about pain relief in labour.

-Rarely there can be infection, bleeding around injection site and blood vessel injury.
+Rarely there can be an infection, bleeding around the injection site and blood vessel injury.

 Does the placement of the regional anaesthetic hurt?

 Sometimes there is some discomfort in the area where the back was numbed, and a feeling of pressure as the small tube or catheter was placed.
 It is usually a very anxious patient who says she finds the procedure painful, with the discomfort related more to her fear.

 Often a woman finds it is uncomfortable being curved forward to arch her back out and so to open the spaces between the vertebral bones of the spine while the epidural/spinal anaesthetic procedure is being done.
 There is no way around this as this position as it is necessary to give optimal access to where the epidural or spinal needle needs to go.
 You will need to remain very still in this position during the procedure.
 Once it is done you can straighten your back.
 This position is vital for preventing problems and increasing the regional block’s success and effectiveness.
 Usually, the more you can arch your back out the quicker it is to site the regional block.